chuckcscccl/chuckcscccl.github.io/rustlr_project/bumpast.md

 as well as semantic actions that inserts line/column information into the AST as LC enclosures.

-Note that a lifetime argument is required for all recursive types.
+A lifetime argument is required for all recursive types.

+Please note that, when it comes to vectors and other heap-allocated data structures, we chose *not* to use bumpalo's vectors.
+Vectors that are part of the AST are still allocated on the heap, though they may contain references to bump-allocated structures.

 #### **Dealing with Recursive Structs**